Kirankumar2025/Kirankumar2025/README.md

 - 👋 Hi, I’m @Kirankumar2025
-- 👀 I’m interested in data analysis
+- 👀 I’m a data analysis
-- 🌱 I’m currently learning SQL & Python
+- 🌱 SQL & Python
 - 💞️ I’m looking to collaborate on business analysis
-- 📫 How to reach me linked in
+- 📫 How to reach me linked in  https://www.linkedin.com/in/kirankumar-gosavi-6749bb121/
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: Crack tech jokes

 <!---
 Kirankumar2025/Kirankumar2025 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.